-You’d think that Billings coffee roasters should be just as different as Billings coffee drinkers.
+You’d think that any Billings Coffee Roaster should be just as different as Billings coffee drinkers.
 Let’s face it.
-We live, work, and play in the Billings area because we’re different than our “Safe-Zone” left coast cousins.
+You live, work, and play in the Billings area because you’re different than our “Safe-Zone” left coast cousins.
 This area attracts hard working and hard playing people.
-We don’t drink “double shot decaf lattes, with skim milk, chocolate, caramel, lite whip cream, and sprinkles”!
+You don’t drink “double shot decaf lattes, with skim milk, chocolate, caramel, lite whip cream, and sprinkles”!

 What makes Billings coffee drinkers different from Seattle or Portland or San Francisco coffee drinkers?
 Well, maybe is because we’re not interested in bitter and burnt industrial coffee.
 Maybe we want smooth and flavorful coffee, like Great-Grandma used to make.

-So, then why do most of the local Billings coffee roasters let our left coast, light-in-the-loafers cousins dictate to us what coffee should taste like?
+So, then why do most of the local Billings coffee roasters let thier left coast, light-in-the-loafers cousins dictate to you what coffee should taste like?
 Coffee was never meant to taste bitter and burnt.
-As small independent specialty Billings coffee roasters we should get back to basics.

 The best whole bean coffee only takes 3 things.